 Lucy Moore is the founder of Messy Church.
 She is responsible for developing the work of Messy Church nationally and internationally through writing, speaking, reflecting and developing Messy projects.
 She continues to help lead the local Messy Church in her own church.

-Before working full-time with Messy Church, Lucy was a member of BRF’s Barnabas team, offering training and using drama and storytelling to explore the Bible with children in churches and schools across the UK.
+Before working full-time with Messy Church, Lucy was a member of BRF’s schools team, offering training and using drama and storytelling to explore the Bible with children in churches and primary schools across the UK.